oap-project/sql-ds-cache/oap-mllib/README.md

 Intel® oneAPI Toolkits (Beta) components used by the project are already included into JAR package mentioned above.
 There is no extra installs for cluster nodes.

+### Installation
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md), you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.

 ### Spark Configuration

 Users usually run Spark application on __YARN__ with __client__ mode.
 In that case, you only need to add the following configurations in `spark-defaults.conf` or in `spark-submit` command line before running.